Uncategorized

 Finally, if you’re still confused how apps get approved for the iPhone, The Joy of Tech will spell it all out for ya.

-4 Responses to “Banned from the iTunes store”
+4 replies on “Banned from the iTunes store”

 Well, if you have people buying software that ISN’T made by Apple, then…um…dogs and cats living together, mass hysteria!